 The juniper berry, in addition to being a popular spice, has long been used in many cultures for its medicinal properties.
 It's an effective diuretic and is believed to help soothe symptoms of arthritis.
 Juniper berries have been used both as an appetite stimulant and an appetite suppressant, depending on the culture.

-What the Heck Are Juniper Berries?
+What Are Juniper Berries?

 Juniper berries aren't actually berries; they're the tiny cones of the juniper bush (a relative of the popular landscaping shrub).
 Most juniper berries used in recipes come from the species Juniperus communis, a plant that grows in northern climates.